Mobile

 3. One in three Facebook users does not use any other Social Networking property

-5. While Facebook is used throughout the day, engagement levels peak late night
+5. While Facebook is used throughout the day, engagement levels peak late at night

 6. 33% of Facebook users in India on smartphones don’t use any other social networking site.
-If the parameter were to be ‘active’ user I think the percentage of Facebook users would have been far higher.
+If the parameter were to be an ‘active’ user, I think the percentage of Facebook users would have been far higher.

 7. When compared to the Facebook website the usage of its mobile app is far higher.

-I am a bit surprised to see the high number of the reach of Google+ and Twitter.
+I am a bit surprised to see the high reach of Google+ and Twitter.
 According to me, there is only a handful of high-quality Twitter handles in India.
 G+ is still unheard of amongst the masses.
 But things will change.

 Will Android Fail?

-A few days ago a friend in the US told me that Android may not succeed, rather it may perish.
+A few days ago, a friend in the US told me that Android may fail, but rather it may perish.
 I found that to be unbelievable.
-I think Google will go many extra miles to see that Android succeeds and wins.
+I think Google will go the extra mile to ensure that Android succeeds and wins.
 One of the reasons for this thinking is because of the many variants of Android that is floating around.

-Heard many app developers are having a tough time making the app work on all variants of Android.
-My immediate reaction was “Will HTML5 apps not help jump this hurdle?”
+Heard many app developers are having a tough time getting their apps to work on all Android variants.
+My immediate reaction was, “Will HTML5 apps not help jump this hurdle?”

 Personally, I cannot imagine Android not winning the mobile OS war.